 18. One million marine animals are killed by plastic marine litter every year.³

-19. Both direct and indirect costs from plastic marine litter costs the world $2.5 trillion per year.⁴
+19. Both direct and indirect costs from plastic marine litter is estimated to cost the world $197 billion by 2030.⁴

 20. A littered plastic water bottle takes 450 years to decompose; an aluminum can takes 200; a glass bottle takes 1 million.⁸